What Is Your Skin’s Moisture Barrier? Plus, How to Repair ItOctober 23, 2023

 So, a healthy barrier can help keep moisture in and bad bacteria out.
 Other potential environmental aggressors that your skin barrier can help defend against include free radicals, viruses, irritants, pollutants and UV rays, says Dr. Lolis.
 Think of it as a personal security detail for your skin, there to help protect and shield your body’s largest organ.

 How to Tell If Your Skin Barrier Is Damaged

 If your skin barrier is compromised, you can experience a variety of unwanted side effects.
 “Signs of damage to the skin barrier include increased sensitivity such as itching, redness, irritation, breakouts, dryness, tightness, rashes and broken capillaries,” says Dr. Eyde.
 Additionally, it may be more difficult for your skin to heal itself from these side effects.

-How to Strengthen Your Skin Barrier
+How to Repair a Damaged Skin Barrier

 Besides tweaking your skincare routine, Dr. Eyde advises increasing your water intake, eliminating smoking and excess alcohol consumption to help restore hydration.

 How to Protect Your Skin Barrier